-The Tilburg University PhD Regulations incorporate a number of statutory provisions in conformity with the Higher Education and Research Act (in Dutch: WHW), and a number of conditions laid down by the Doctorate Board of Tilburg University.
+The Tilburg University PhD regulations incorporate a number of statutory provisions in conformity with the Higher Education and Research Act (in Dutch: WHW), and a number of conditions laid down by the Doctorate Board of Tilburg University.

-FAQs on the revised PhD Regulations
+FAQs on the PhD regulations

 We offer you an overview of the frequently asked questions.
 Should you have an additional question, please contact the Graduate School.

 - Do the PhD regulations apply to all PhD candidates?

 Yes, the PhD Regulations apply to all PhD candidates who want to do a PhD at Tilburg University.
 For external PhD candidates, the elaboration of some elements of the PhD Regulations for external PhD candidates also apply.

 The Doctorate Board consists of the Rector Magnificus (chair), the Vice-Rector Magnificus and the Deans of the Schools of the university (Article 2.1).

 - Where can I find the Netherlands Code of Conduct for Research Integrity?